-- 1.1 The council invests its money for three broad purposes: - 1.1.1. because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - 1.1.2. to support local public services by lending to or buying shares in other organisations (service investments), and - 1.1.3. to earn investment income (known as commercial investments where this is the main purpose). - 1.2 This investment strategy is a new report for 2019/20, meeting the requirements of statutory guidance issued by the government in January 2018, and focuses on the second and third of these categories.
+- 1.1 The council invests its money for three broad purposes: - 1.1.1. because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - 1.1.2. to support local public services by lending to or buying shares in other organisations (service investments), and - 1.1.3. to earn investment income (known as commercial investments where this is the main purpose). - 1.2 This investment strategy meets the requirements of statutory guidance issued by the government in January 2018 and focuses on the second and third of these categories.